A Growing Share Of A Shrinking Market

 Custom database driven applications hosted on my hardware

-Target Market: Smaller organization who need custom reporting, database design or automation.
+Target Market: Smaller organizations that need custom reporting, database design or automation.
 Where the user load is small.
 I charge for the application development and then later for the hosting.
 I have vertically integrated so I can offer the best service for a competitive price.

 Reporting, business intelligence, big data